openstack/training-guides/labs/README.md

 Mailing Lists, IRC
 ------------------

-* To contribute please hop on to IRC on channel `#openstack-doc` on IRC freenode or write an email on OpenStack Manuals mailing list `openstack-docs@lists.openstack.org`.
+* To contribute please hop on to IRC on the channel `#openstack-doc` on IRC freenode or write an e-mail to the OpenStack Manuals mailing list `openstack-docs@lists.openstack.org`.

-**NOTE:** You might consider registering on OpenStack Manuals mailing list if
+**NOTE:** You might consider registering on the OpenStack Manuals mailing list if
-          you want to post your email instantly.
-It may take some time for unregistered users as it requires admin's approval.
+          you want to post your e-mail instantly.
+It may take some time for unregistered users, as it requires admin's approval.

 Sub-team leads
 --------------

-Fell free to ping Roger or Pranav on IRC channel `#openstack-doc` regarding any queries about the Labs section.
+Feel free to ping Roger or Pranav on the IRC channel `#openstack-doc` regarding any queries about the Labs section.

 * Roger Luethi